PawtucketCoder/first_copilot/README.md

 2. Access the app in your browser at `http://localhost:5000`.

 ## Features
-- Feature 1: Description of feature 1.
+- Feature 1: Displays `index.html`.
-- Feature 2: Description of feature 2.
-- ...

 ## Contributing
 1. Fork the repository.